 - .wsb – Windows sandbox

-Note that there are some known issues which are discussed in KB 4537678.
-For net new Exchange installations there are additional operations required for multiple domain environments where /PrepareAD needs to be executed manually in the other domains.
+Note that there are some known issues when preparing AD which are discussed in the release KB.
+There are additional operations required for multiple domain environments where /PrepareAD needs to be executed manually in the other domains.

 This CU still has the Autodiscover EventID 1 error in the Application event log.
 See KB 4532190 for details.